 My British friend didn’t speak Spanish, so I took the burden of surviving Cuba upon my shoulders.
 After months of backpacking, we agreed that we totally deserved one night at a resort in Varadero to reward ourselves.
 Little did we know that the night we booked it for, May 1st, was one of Cuba’s most widely celebrated holidays.
 Everyone goes on a massive parade through the streets, effectively shutting down all transportation options.
 Any remnants of the chances of us having an easy day were nothing short of a desperate grasp at normalcy.
 After an unbelievably reckless night out in Cancun the night before, we were sleep-deprived and struggling to deal with the culture shock of Cuba.

-I’ve been to many relaxed countries where schedules are just formalities, but Cuba took it to an entirely new level.
-We have heard that going to Cuba was like stepping into a time machine, but that was pretty wrong because it felt like in Cuba, time had not even been invented yet.
+I’ve been to many relaxed countries where schedules are just formalities.
+Cuba took it to an entirely new level.
+We have heard that going to Cuba was like stepping into a time machine, but that was wrong because it felt like in Cuba, time had not even been invented yet.
 We got to Havana and let our host know that we wanted to go to Varadero the next day, and with it being a holiday, she just looked at us like “… well.”